pmotyka/TerraformExamplePayload/README.md

 To deploy the pipeline for this project, run `./scripts/deploy_pipeline.sh` This will create the pipeline, which in turn will run the terraform found in the conventionally location `terraform/payload` (according to https://code.amazon.com/packages/TerraformCodePipelineModule/trees/mainline)

+This deployment script is generic and can be shared across project repos via gitsubmodules or other mechanism.